aiidateam/aiida-website/src/blog/gsoc-2026-aiida-natural-language.md

 Various specialized agents handle different parts of the interaction, among others: an Orchestrator that routes the user's intent, a Workflow Agent that submits jobs, a Config Agent that builds simulation parameters, a Diagnostic Agent that interprets calculation failures, and an Analysis Agent that queries results from AiiDA's provenance graph.

 The agents connect to AiiDA through an MCP (Model Context Protocol) server that exposes AiiDA's Python API as typed, validated tools.
-This means the AI never directly calls AiiDA or writes free-form custom Python code.
+This means the AI never directly calls AiiDA or writes arbitrary Python code.
 Instead, every action goes through a defined interface with input validation.
-That matters because wrong parameters on a supercomputer job waste real compute time, and catching errors before submission is much cheaper than catching them after.
+That matters because wrong parameters on a supercomputer job waste compute time, and catching errors before submission is much cheaper than catching them after.

 Before anything gets submitted to an HPC cluster, the scientist sees the generated parameters and confirms.
 This is because AI can produce inputs that look correct but are physically nonsensical, thus, a human confirmation step is a necessary safeguard here.